Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Introduction

-This equivalence is furthermore functorial in $X$. \end{thm-intro} Theorem \ref{thm:HKR_DM} recovers the main result of \cite{Arinkin_Caldararu_Hablicsek} when $X$ is a classical, smooth, global quotient DM stack as in that setting, our map $\hataff^\ast$ coincides with the comparison map $\mathsf{exp}$ constructed in \emph{loc.\ cit}.
-Taking global sections of the structure sheaves on both sides we obtain the following equivalence, which is a direct generalization of (\ref{globalhkr}) to derived DM stacks.
+Theorem \ref{intromain2} recovers the main result of Arinkin--\caldararu--Hablicsek \cite[Theorem 1.15]{Arinkin_Caldararu_Hablicsek} when $X$ is a classical, smooth, global quotient DM stack, since in that setting, our map $\hataff^\ast$ coincides with the comparison map $\mathsf{exp}$ constructed in \emph{loc.\ cit}.
+In full generality, the map $\hataff^\ast$ is induced by a natural formality equivalence $\mathsf C^\ast_{\mathsf{sing}}(S^1; k)\simeq H^\ast(S^1; k)$ as cocommutative Hopf algebras.

+Taking global sections of the structure sheaves on both sides of the equivalence in \Cref{intromain2}, we obtain the following HKR theorem for Hochschild homology, which is a direct generalization of (\ref{globalhkr}) to derived DM stacks.